thetuvix/webxr/input-explainer.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Concepts
-In addition to the diversity of tracking and display technology, XR hardware may support a wide variety of input mechanisms including screen taps, motion controllers (with multiple buttons, joysticks, triggers, touchpads, etc), voice commands, spatially-tracked articulated hands, single button clickers, and more.
+In addition to the diversity of tracking and display technology, XR hardware may support a wide variety of input mechanisms including screen taps, motion controllers (with multiple buttons, joysticks, triggers, touchpads, force sensors, etc), voice commands, spatially-tracked articulated hands, single button clickers, and more.
 Despite this variation, all XR input mechanisms have a common purpose: enabling users to aim in 3D space and perform an action on the target of that aim.
 This concept is known as "target and select" and is the foundation for how input is exposed in WebXR.

 ### Targeting categories
 All WebXR input sources can be divided into one of three categories based on the method by which users must target: 'gaze', 'tracked-pointer', and 'screen'.